laumiulun/TetgenMESH/README.md

-# TETGEN MESH #
+# TetgenMESH #

 ### Overview ###

-The purpose of this simple python scripts is to save time for user by changing raw XYZ(and attributes) into tetgen input format and run the program.
+Tetgen is a program developed by Weierstrass Institute of Applied Analysis and Stochastics (WISA) to generate tetrahedral meshes of any 3D polyhedral domains.
+TetgenMESH is developed as a submodule to provide FALCON(SubPackage of MOOSEFRAMEWORK) with the necessary input mesh data.

 ### Requirement ###
 * Python 3.6.1